My "Top 10 things to do in and around Kingston"Watch

 My "Top 10 things to do in and around Kingston":

 1. Winter wonderland – Get yourself into the Christmas spirit by popping over to Hyde Park for Winter Wonderland.
+This event begins on November 21st 2019 and ends on January 5th 2020, so there’s plenty of time to fit it into your schedule.
 You can browse the Christmas market with a cup of mulled wine in your hand, or have a merry time on the fairground rides.
 What are you waiting for? - Join the festivities and tick this off your bucket list!

 2. Imber Court Firework Display – Remember, remember the fifth of November with Surrey’s largest firework display.
 Bonfire Night is an annual commemoration that you can’t escape from; wherever you are that night you’re guaranteed to hear numerous fireworks go off outside, so why not go BIG and see the largest display in Surrey for yourself?

-5. Global festival – Join Kingston University in March for a week-long festival that has celebrated internationalism and diversity for the past eight years.
+5. Global festival – Join Kingston University between 23rd – 27th March for a week-long festival that has celebrated internationalism and diversity for the past eight years.
 Various events will run across all four campuses, and the best news is that it’s free, except for a few events that will fundraise for charities or volunteer trips.
 You’ll be able to watch dance performances, get involved in drum workshops and even taste cuisine from various cultures.
 Bring the community closer together by embracing new experiences.

 6. Richmond park – If you’re tired of all the hustle and bustle of city life and are looking for somewhere tranquil to relax, head over to Richmond Park for an afternoon stroll.
 This picturesque park is an ideal spot to sit and have a picnic, while watching the deer wander past.
 Alternatively, if you fancy a scenic bike ride, you can hire an electric bike at Kingston Hill campus from £1.

-7. Hampton Court Palace – Ice skate in front of one of the greatest palaces in the UK; the open-air ice rink will provide you with an abundance of festive fun.
+7. Hampton Court Palace – Ice skate in front of one of the greatest palaces in the UK between 22 November 2019 and 5 January 2020; the open-air ice rink will provide you with an abundance of festive fun.
 Perhaps you could make the most of the day and follow this with a visit inside the palace, or enjoy a warm drink or some delicious winter treats at the heated Ice Rink Café.

 8. Rose Theatre – If you’re a theatre enthusiast, or just want to try something new, then head over to the Rose Theatre to watch a show.
 Various musicians, comedians and actors perform at this local venue, so there’s always something to go and watch.
 However, if you’re happy to travel into central London, you could watch a performance at one of the popular West End Theatres.

 9. Freshers’ Fair – Looking to join a society?
 Want to get your hands on some freebies?
 If your answer is yes to either of those questions, then the Freshers’ Fair is the perfect place for you to explore.
+This year’s fair was at Clayhill Halls of Residence, on 18th September – so if you’re interested, make sure you attend the next one during September 2020.
 Hosting over 200 stalls advertising various restaurants, societies, job opportunities and much more; there's something for everyone.
 It’s a good chance for you to meet new people, and find something you’ll love taking part in.